Apex Park Playday in Highbridge returns on August 1st

 activities on offer, including den building, model trucks, fizz

-a climbing wall, paddle boarding, music, magic, and zorbs.
+wall, music, magic, and zorbs.

 gives parents a chance to have a day-off from spending their hard-earned

 money to keep the kids entertained during the summer holidays, as

 well as allowing families to spend quality time together having

 a picnic and exploring one of Sedgemoors most beautiful parks.